 If a student’s concern is not resolved through informal resolution, the student may file a written complaint to the University’s Equal Opportunity Officer that clearly articulates the concern and the resolution sought.
 Students must raise their concerns as soon as possible.
 The Equal Opportunity Officer will review the students concern, reach a determination, and communicate that determination in writing to the parties involved.

-C. Step 3: Appeal to the Chief Ethics and Compliance Officer
+C. Step 3: Appeal to the Director of Compliance, Ethics, and Privacy

-If the student wishes to appeal the Equal Opportunity Officer’s determination, the student must submit a written statement to the University’s Chief Ethic and Compliance Officer within the Office of the President identifying the specific grounds therefore.
-The Chief Ethics and Compliance Officer will review the appeal, reach a determination, and communicate that determination in writing to the parties involved.
-The Chief Ethics and Compliance Officer’s determination shall be the final review of the student’s concerns at the University level, and no further internal review or appeal shall be permitted.
+If the student wishes to appeal the Equal Opportunity Officer’s determination, the student must submit a written statement to the University’s Director of Compliance, Ethics, and Privacy within the Office of the President identifying the specific grounds therefore.
+The Director of Compliance, Ethics, and Privacy will review the appeal, reach a determination, and communicate that determination in writing to the parties involved.
+The Director of Compliance, Ethics, and Privacy’s determination shall be the final review of the student’s concerns at the University level, and no further internal review or appeal shall be permitted.

 D. Step 4: Complaint with the Office of Civil Rights